 20-year-old Alfie has won grand slam wheelchair tennis titles and is a double Paralympic silver medallist.
 He wants to leave a lasting legacy to young people looking to get involved in disability sport.

-On 18 August at Dorney Lake, Windsor, the Superhero Tri will see people with all kinds of disabilities come together and compete alongside like-minded individuals on a mass scale.
+On 18 August at Dorney Lake, Windsor, people with all kinds of disabilities came together to compete alongside like-minded individuals on a mass scale at the Superhero Tri

 Request A Call Back

 Enter your details below and we'll call you back, at a time of your choice.